buddypress/buddypress/docs/developer/functions/rewrites.md

 ### `bp_get_blogs_directory_url()`

-This function is using `bp_rewrites_get_url()` to return the Blogs directory URL or the URL to create a new Blog.
-It is exposing a WordPress filter hook just before returning the built URL.
+This function uses `bp_rewrites_get_url()` to return the Blogs directory URL or the URL to create a new Blog.
+It exposes a WordPress filter hook just before returning the built URL.
 If you need to override the generated URL, you can use the `bp_get_blogs_directory_url` filter to do so, making sure to get the 2 available filter arguments.
-The first one is the built URL, the second one contains the associative array of path chunks used to build the URL (this array can be usefull to figure out if the URL to create a new Blog is being generated).
+The first argument is the built URL, and the second contains the associative array of path chunks used to build the URL (this array can be useful to help you figure out if the URL to create a new Blog is being generated).

 _This function was introduced in version 12.0.0_